In a Neoclassicist masterpiece painted on the eve of the French Revolution, Jacques-Louis David depicts the beginning of an epic Roman story in The...

 A fair-skinned woman, nude.
 Mouth open in either shock, rage, or maybe even disgust, as she emerges from a well.
 One leg is already draped over the edge, climbing out.
-With one hand she supports her body out of the well, with the other, she grasps the handle of a whip.
+With one hand she supports her body out of the well, and with the other she grasps the handle of a whip.
 Vines and bushes grow behind her and the well.
-On the stony walls of the building from which the well is part of, a glowing golden-red light casts shadows, marking sunset.
+On the stony walls of the building from which the well is part, a glowing golden-red light casts shadows, marking sunset.

 Truth Coming Out Of Her Well To Shame Mankind by Jean-Léon Gérôme (1824 – 1904) made its debut in the Paris Salon of 1896.
 Just as the painting itself is full of a sense of alluring ambiguity, so is the context and meaning behind it.
 We know that Gérôme took inspiration from a quote by the ancient Greek pre-Socratic philosopher Democritus: “The truth lies at the bottom of the well.”
 Gérôme actually carried this theme of a personified Truth into a series, with at least three other paintings.

 The other pieces are lost, and Truth Coming Out Of A Well To Shame Mankind is the last one of them.
 We can glean a bit more context from one of the earlier paintings in the series.
 At the Paris Salon of 1895, one year prior to Truth Coming Out Of Her Well To Shame Mankind, Gérôme showed a painting called Mendacibus et histrionibus occisa in puteo jacet alma Veritas, which translates to The nurturer Truth lies in a well, having been killed by liars and actors.
 In this painting, Truth was crumpled at the bottom of a well, with her signature mirror lying next to her.